noamraph/nix-pills/pills/15-nix-search-paths.md

 Oh why did it say there's another derivation named graphviz?
-Because both `graphviz` and `graphvizCore` attributes in our repository have the name \"graphviz\" for the derivation:
+Because both `graphviz` and `graphvizCore` attributes in our repository have the name "graphviz" for the derivation:

     $ nix-env -f '<mypkgs>' -qaP
     graphviz      graphviz